jameslzhu/jameslzhu.github.io/contents/articles/hello-world/index.md

 Welcome to your blog!
 This is the default blog template with RSS, pagination and an archive.
 There are other templates available -- run `wintersmith new --help` to list them.

+---

-## _Repeat after me:_ This is my blog.
+**Repeat after me:** This is my blog.
 There are many like it, but this one is mine.
 My blog is my best friend.
 It is my life.
 I must master it as I must master my life.
 My blog, without me, is useless.
 Without my blog, I am useless.

 Good, now, the directory structure of your blog is as follows: